mohsinrubel/lamp-with-ansible/README.md

 ☑️ update code and run ☑️ Run playbook `` ./deploy.sh `` command.

 ## ✅ Conclsion:
-We used ansible and linux VM .
+I used ansible and linux VM .
 This gave us a strong base for our deployment.
 After that, we update application just run playbook.